selfishprimate/curated-design-resources/README.md

 _The best articles about web design, mobile design, and user experience design!_

 - [How We Hold Our Gadgets?](https://alistapart.com/article/how-we-hold-our-gadgets/): Where do hands and fingers fall on the device?
+- [Mental Models](https://www.nngroup.com/articles/mental-models/): What users believe they know about a UI strongly impacts how they use it.
 - [Mobile App UX Principles](https://storage.googleapis.com/think-emea/docs/article/Mobile_App_UX_Principles.pdf): Improving user experience and optimising conversion.
 - [Mobile Context Model](http://www.giantant.com/output/mobile_context_model.pdf): A heuristic guide for mobile design.
 - [Task Analysis: Support Users in Achieving Their Goals](https://www.nngroup.com/articles/task-analysis/): Task analysis is the systematic study of how users complete tasks to achieve their goals.
 This knowledge ensures products and services are designed to efficiently and appropriately support those goals.